lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 \refstepcounter{risk}\label{risk:scrum-experience}
 **Risk ID:**  \therisk\
 **Description:** SCRUM experience.
-The experience with uding SCRUM as a mofel for project management is limited amongst the team.
+The experience with using SCRUM as a model for project management is limited amongst the team.
 **Probability:**  2
 It is very likely that unnecessary time are being spent on learning the SCRUM model, and the process of sprints.
 However, the process will be repeated several times during the project.
 Therefore, the team will likely build routines, which can gradually decrease the time spent on project management.
 **Consequence:**  3